Devi

-Devī (/'deivi/; देवी) is the Sanskrit word for 'goddess'; the masculine form is deva.
-Devi and deva mean 'heavenly, divine, anything of excellence', and are also gender-specific terms for a deity in Indian religions, such as Hinduism and its offshoots like Buddhism, Jainism, and Sikhism.
+Devī (/'deivi/; देवी) is the Sanskrit word for 'goddess'; the masculine form is Deva.
+Devi and Deva mean 'heavenly, divine, anything of excellence', and are gender-specific terms for deity in Indian religions.

-The concept of reverence for feminine manifestation of goddesses in Hinduism and its offshoots appears in the Vedas, which were composed around the 2nd millennium BCE.
-However, they did not play a vital role in that era.
-Goddesses such as Durga, Kali, Lakshmi, Parvati, Radha, Saraswati and Sita have continued to be revered in the modern era.
-The medieval era Puranas witness a major expansion in mythology and literature associated with Devi, with texts such as the Devi Mahatmya, wherein she manifests as the ultimate truth and supreme power.
-She has inspired the Shaktism tradition of Hinduism.
-Further, Devi is viewed as central in the Hindu traditions of Shaktism and Shaivism.
+Reverence for the divine feminine in Hinduism appears in the Vedas, composed around the 2nd millennium BCE.
+Though the goddesses did not play a vital role in that era, goddesses such as Durga, Kali, Lakshmi, Parvati, Radha, Saraswati, Sita and Rukmini have continued to be revered into the modern era.
+The medieval era Puranas witnessed a major expansion in mythology and literature associated with Devi, with texts such as the Devi Mahatmya, wherein the goddess is revered as the ultimate truth and supreme power.
+The goddess centric tradition within Hinduism, namely Shaktism, is centred around Devi.
+Further, Devi is considered a central figure in the Hindu tradition of Shaivism.
+In Indian religions, the concept of Shakti explores the idea of divine feminine, and women are regarded as manifestations of Devi, as seen in the Kumari worship.

-In Indian religions, such as Hinduism as a monotheism Polymorphic religion, the universal avatar of god as shakti is expressed through women, who are revered and worshiped as forms of kumari as the daughter, Lakshmi as the bringer of prosperity (Hindus are expected to revere their female family members, especially the wife, as Lakshmi, including stay-at-home wives), Saraswati as the mother who imparts skills, Durga as the kind protective mother, and Kali as the powerful mother who slays evil.